 “If you’ve had this infection, you know how terrible it is,” Dr. Straus said.
 “You now have the unique opportunity to help someone else dealing with what you just overcame.
 We need your help because you could possibly help a patient in need.”

 Amid the coronavirus pandemic, patients in local hospitals still rely on transfusions for ongoing medical treatments.
-CBC is the sole supplier of all blood and blood components to more than 20 local hospitals.
+CBC is the sole supplier of all blood and blood components to nearly 30 local hospitals.
 Blood is still needed for cancer patients, necessary surgeries and emergencies.
 Healthy and eligible individuals, including first-time donors, are encouraged to schedule an appointment at www.communityblood.org or by calling (800) 280-4102.